LanternMC/load/README.md

 Lantern Load provides a simple implementation of version resolution intended to allow data packs and their dependencies to load in a controllable order.
 Projects that depend on this library include [AESTD], [Gamemode 4], and [PlayerDB].

-This project is released under the [BSD 0-Clause License], which in short means you can do anything you want with or without attribution.
+This project is released under the [BSD 0-Clause License], which in short means you can do whatever you want with these files, with nothing expected in return.
+You do not even have to credit us.
-Essentially this means that you can just include the files here and do whatever you want with them; nothing is expected in return.

 ## Usage